 My own fascination with the man/myth that was Bo had some early precursors in 1986 with his Heisman Trophy win, then a few months later the Sports Illustrated cover in a Memphis Chicks uniform, following the Tampa Bay Buccaneers failed attempt at signing him in the first round of the ’86 NFL Draft that following spring of 1987.

-His performance that night was an instant-classic before the term was invented.
-He busted out a 91-yard TD run, that was then the longest run from scrimmage, in the history of what was at that time television’s highest-rated program.
+His performance that night was an instant-classic .
+He busted out a 91-yard TD run, the longest run from scrimmage in the history of television’s then-highest-rated program.

-And then he kept going……..past the end zone, through the cameras and cheerleaders, into the Seattle Kingdome tunnel behind the field, where he had to be retrieved by teammates.
+Then he kept going…past the end zone, through the cameras and cheerleaders, into the Seattle Kingdome tunnel behind the field, where he was later retrieved by teammates.

 It was almost as if once he deployed the afterburners over the course of that run, like a race car traveling at absurd levels of speed, or a 747 jet coming in for a landing on a long runway, they needed a longer stretch of land to speed down to a pace suitably slow enough to begin the process of actually stopping.

-Bo chose rather than simply go around The Boz, the much-ballyhooed former Oklahoma Sooner linebacker whose own hype train would soon begin careening of the track, to instead test his manhood by running him over, leaving Boz flat on his back, looking up at the inside of his team's domed roof counting the lights as Bo & Co. celebrated another TD.
+Bo chose rather than simply go around The Boz, the ballyhooed former Oklahoma Sooner linebacker whose own hype train would soon careen off the track, to instead test his manhood by running him over, leaving Boz flat on his back, looking up at the inside of his team's domed roof counting the lights as Bo & Co. celebrated another TD.

 It was shortly after the morning homeroom pledge-and-cattle-call when Mrs. Rodan, the 6th grade Language Arts/Social Studies teacher, announced that there would be an assignment.
 We needed to make a five-minute oral report on any person, living or dead, in the history of human civilization with the presentations to begin in two weeks.

-Some chose Presidents like George Washington, Thomas Jefferson and Lincoln.
+Some chose Presidents like George Washington, Thomas Jefferson and Abe Lincoln.

-Others took human-rights icons like Mahatma Gandhi, Gloria Steinem and Martin Luther King Jr.
+Others took activists like Mahatma Gandhi, Gloria Steinem and Martin Luther King Jr.

 More still selected legendary composers and artists such as Ludwig Beethoven, Wolfgang Amadeus Mozart, Vincent Van Gough and William Shakespeare.